-If you’ve recently had rhinoplasty and are experiencing a runny or congested nose, don’t worry—this is completely normal.
+If you’ve recently had rhinoplasty and are experiencing a runny or stuffy nose, don’t worry, this is completely normal.
 Nasal congestion is a common post-surgical symptom and is usually temporary.
 While it can feel uncomfortable, understanding why it happens and how to manage it can help ease your recovery process.

 Swelling, mucus buildup, and temporary airway blockages contribute to congestion after rhinoplasty.
 These symptoms typically improve over time as the nose heals.
 Let’s take a closer look at why this happens and what you can do to manage it.